carlosHerz/to-do-list/README.md

-Two todo List:
+Two todo Lists:

-one in src/components/todo/ which does not use firebase
+1) src/components/todo/ which does not use firebase

-the second one in src/components/todoV2/ which DOES use firebase
+2) src/components/todoV2/ which DOES use firebase